aerolalit/Machine-Learning/README.md

 # Machine-Learning
-This repository contains some of the machine learning scripts that I have implemented as a part of current coursework.
+This repository contains some of the machine learning scripts that I have implemented as a part of Machine Learning coursework.

 *    [Training MLPs for XOR function with Single Hidden Layer using BackPropagation](https://github.com/aerolalit/Machine-Learning/tree/master/NeuralNetworks%20for%20XOR%20func)